 Since discovering hydrilla, Cleveland Metroparks has consulted and collaborated with numerous other public agencies, contractors, vendors, and researchers to determine the best approaches to monitoring, treating, and eradicating this highly invasive plant both within its own boundaries and in Great Lakes region.
-Location and occurrence information for each hydrilla infestation in Cleveland Metroparks is submitted to the Early Detection & Distribution Mapping System (EDDMapSwww.eddmaps.org) and the Great Lakes Early Detection Network (GLEND- www.gledn.org) websites.
-EDDMapS and GLEDN are web-based mapping systems for documenting invasive species distribution in the United States and Canada.
+Location and occurrence information for each hydrilla infestation in Cleveland Metroparks is submitted to the Early Detection & Distribution Mapping System (EDDMapSwww.eddmaps.org), the Great Lakes Aquatic Nonindigenous Species Information System (GLANSIS - glansis-noaa) and the USGS Non-indigenous Aquatic Species database (USGS - nas.er.usgs.gov).
+EDDMapS, GLANSIS, and USGS-NAS are web-based mapping systems for documenting invasive species distribution in the United States and Canada.
 Participants are able to submit observations, which are verified by experts to ensure accuracy, and view data from across North America.
 Data is available almost immediately after submission, allowing real-time tracking of invasive species movement and helping facilitate early detection and rapid response programs.